sohirata/polymer/README.md

 # how to compile

-Modify MPI Fortran90 compiler and compile options, and then
+Modify MPI Fortran90 compiler and compile options in "Makefile," and then

      $ cd src
      $ make